 The Charleston Museum, 360 Meeting Street, Charleston.
 Founded in 1773, is America's first museum.
-Lowcountry Photography Gallery, Through May 26 - "Portraits of the Lowcountry: Cased Images from the Archives".
-A selection of daguerreotypes, ambrotypes and tintypes will be exhibited featuring individual and family portraits of the Lowcountry.
 Ongoing - "Becoming Americans: Charleston in the Revolutionary War".
-Charleston played a critical role in the Revolutionary War.
-South Carolina was the wealthiest of the thirteen rebellious colonies and Charleston was its key port to maintain its trade with the outside world.
+Charleston played a critical role in the Revolutionary yvar.
+South Carolina was the wealthlest of the thirteen rebellious colonies and Charleston was its key port to maintain its trade with the outside world.
 The British would make three attempts against the city during the Revolutionary War.
 Their defeat at the Battle of Sullivan's Island on June 28, 1776 was a crucial patriot victory, which convinced many that independence could be achieved.
 The Siege of Charleston, meanwhile, was the longest siege of the Revolutionary War and the largest battle in South Carolina.
 These events and others are chronicled in the new exhibit, which will also features artifacts and period images that have not been exhibited at the Museum before.
-Ongoing - Featuring the most extensive collection of South Carolina cultural and scientific collections in the nation, it also owns two National Historic Landmark houses, the Heyward-Washington House (1772) and the Joseph Manigault House (1803), as well as the Dill Sanctuary, a 580-acre wildlife preserve.
+Ongoing - Featuring the most extensive collection of South Carolina cultural and scientific collections in the nation, it also owns two National Historic Landmark houses, the Heyward-Washington House (1772) and the Joseph Manigault House (1803), as well as the Dill Sanctuary, a 580acre wildlife preserve.
 Admission: Yes.
 Hours: Mon.-Sat., 9am-5pm & through the Summer months, Sun., 1-5pm.
 Contact: 843/722-2996 or at (www.charlestonmuseum.org).